One Day Trip to Howth, Dublin, Ireland

 7) It’s one of the founding members of the European Union.

-We visited Luxembourg in August 2019 and it was a short trip of 2 days.
+We visited Luxembourg in August 2019 from Dublin (in Ryanair) and it was a short trip of 2 days.

 I would certainly recommend you to take a 1 day ‘Luxembourg Card’ (2/3 days card is also available).
 I had taken a Family card which is valid for around 2-5 Persons and costs around 28 Euros.
 I managed to buy this card from the Hotel that I stayed.
 Many of the museums and other places are free with this card.
 You get access to around 60 places free of cost with this card.
 You are also entitled to get a free booklet along with this card which provides all the details about the attractions.
 Another advantage of this card is that you can travel in the public transport (inside city and outskirts).